domibies/HL7lite/README.md

 Component com1 = new Component("ZIB.5.2");

 //Add Component ZIB.5.2 to Field ZIB_5
-//2nd parameter here specifies the component position, if you want to insert segment on particular position
+//2nd parameter here specifies the component position, for inserting segment on particular position
 //If we don’t provide 2nd parameter, component will be inserted to next position (if field has 2 components this will be 3rd,
 //if field is empty this will be 1st component ZIB_5.AddNewComponent(com1, 2);